fauresco/retryit/README.md

 ## Using

+### Basic Sample

-Usually you want to retry your code when something happens:
+Usually you want to retry your code when something happens for a few times:

 ```cs
 Retry.It(data = SomeRepository.FetchData())